Excel Notebook

 Source: hourly,monthly,daily

-This creates a dropdown, preventing typos in categorical columns.
-Useful when building input templates for non-technical colleagues.
+This adds a dropdown, which prevents typos in category columns.
+Useful when you build input templates for non-technical colleagues.

 Excel vs Pandas — Quick Reference